Let’s talk about anxiety. It’s irrational. It’s toxic. It can take hold of your thoughts. It can make you feel helpless.

 Now the reason I’ve chosen this mantra is because of an article I read.
 I want to apologise because I can’t find where I read this article but it definitely helped me and I hope to explain effectively.

 If you think back to an anxiety attack, how do you think of it?
 It feels irrational and detrimental right?
-In that moment, you’re fighting your bodies reaction, because you don’t want to show the stress; it’s socially unacceptable, it’s not the appropriate time, you don’t want to appear weak or you simply don’t want to feel that way.
+In that moment, you’re fighting your bodies reaction, because you don’t want to show the stress.
+It’s often deemed socially unacceptable or it’s not the appropriate time.
+Maybe you don’t want to appear weak or you simply don’t want to feel that way.

 Ask yourself why your body is reacting that way to begin with.
 On a physical level it’s because your brain has been exposed to something, a situation or trigger that it deems as a threat to you.
 It has released the hormone cortisol in an effort to prepare the rest of your body to either fight or flight.